rpede/SecureSoftwareDevelopment/assignments/authorization.md

 Imagine you are working on the backend for a news site.
 The site contains news articles written by journalists.
-Editors correct factual mistakes in articles and remove hateful comments.
+The site have editors which correct factual mistakes in articles and remove hateful comments.

 The business model rely on subscription fees and advertising.
-Subscribes can for a small monthly fee access a version of the site without adds.
+Subscribers can, for a small monthly fee access a version of the site without adds.
 Guests can still read articles published on the site, but will be presented with ads.